wormholelabs-xyz/example-messaging-endpoint/README.md

 bytes32 payloadHash        // keccak256 of arbitrary payload from the integrator
 ```

-The Router MUST calculate the message digest as
+The Endpoint MUST calculate the message digest as

 ```solidity
 keccak256(abi.encodePacked(sourceChain, sourceAddress, sequence, destinationChain, destinationAddress, payloadHash));